 I work mostly natural materials such as wool, silk and cotton.
 I use low impact dish soaps that are biodegradable.
 Sourcing materials from environmentally responsible producers and when possible, from local farmers, is an important business operating principal.
 One of my favorite felting tools is called the Palm Washboard from Heart Felt Silks and can be purchased here.
 See my felting in action video to see more of my felting process.

-As an artist, I am always being inspired from all walks of my life and am most inspired by nature.
-The people I meet also inspire me.
-I think about what would look great on their bodies and what would suit their personalities.
+As an artist, I am always being inspired from all walks of my life.
+From the people I meet, to the places I visit all around the world, there is inspiration everywhere.
+I think about what would look great on women's bodies and what would suit their personalities.
 I am also drawn to past fashion eras and present-day fashion trends.
 Intricate costumes from film also inspire and inform my work.
 Felting is my form of expression, life passion, and livelihood.
 I communicate how I see, think, and feel through felting.
 I serve other people and make my impact on the world through this work.

 After having nearly a decade-long career in Public Relations in Southern California, in 2012, I embarked on a year-long journey around the United States to learn how to organic farm.
 One of the farms I stayed at during that summer was a sheep farm in Vermont, called Vermont Grand View Farm.
 The owner of the farm was a remarkable woman named Kim Goodling, who was a shepherd and textile artist.
 Aside from the farm, she ran a bed and breakfast on the property, where she would host fashion designers from New York City and teach them how to felt.
 Kim introduced me to felting and I became hooked!
 Prior to my farm experience, I did have exposure to art in the home from an early age.
 My mother and grandfather both were professional painters and I spent a lot of time doing art in their studios.
 I always had a disposition towards art, and I didn’t consider the possibility of a career in art and fashion until I fatefully happened to be in the right place at the right time in Vermont.
 My introduction to felting quickly became a passion and changed the direction of my life.
 From the first time I felted wool in Vermont, I knew this would be my new career.